Local Nicaraguan Pastors

 Also pictured above is the cover of a copy of John & Romans from The Bible, in Spanish.
 This scripture book is the spiritual equivalent of a Manna Pack.
 John & Romans are enough to help get a lost person find salvation and to encourage them to find and join a local church.

-Working in partnership with an Oklahoma ministry and an Oklahoma church, BMDMI has a nearly unlimited supply of the Manna Packs and the scripture copies.
+Working in partnership with an Oklahoma ministry and an Oklahoma church, Mark and Diane often have a good supply of the Manna Packs and the scripture copies.
 Mark & Diane will work with the Nicaraguan pastors in their local churches to help distribute these two vital materials.

 Jesus often met the physical needs of the lost before meeting their spiritual needs.
 Imagine - feeding the hungry (physically) and sharing The Gospel with them at the very same time.
 In line with the goal of encouraging and supporting the pastors, Mark & Diane Shade will work with the pastors to offer both food for today - and salvation for eternity to their fellow Nicaraguans.

-BMDMI also operates sewing schools through it's local churches.
+For more than 4 years, Mark and Diane have also lead sewing schools through local churches.
 If a woman can sew, she can help to earn an income for her family.
 Even better, she may be able to do so from within her home.
 There are also clothing factories in Nicaragua that hire people to sew clothing.
 But, the ability to prove solid sewing skills is a requirement.

 Additionally, each of the sewing schools has had other students who accepted Christ, heard God's call to repent and often simply learned more about God's Word through the devotional times in sewing classes.

-The Shades support and help administer the sewing school program.
-Together, with great partners who donate cloth (often purchased but never used surplus material), thread, every kind of sewing notinos (straight pins, scissors, zippers, buttons.... everything used in sewing!), the Shades work to keep the schools well supplied with the necessary resources.
-Additionally, the Shades help to provide and maintain a supply of good working used sewing machines and manage the repair of machines when necessary.
+The Shades have supported and helped administer the sewing school program.
+Together, with great partners who donate cloth (often purchased but never used surplus material), thread, every kind of sewing notinos (straight pins, scissors, zippers, buttons.... everything used in sewing!), the Shades have worked to keep the schools well supplied with the necessary resources.
+Additionally, the Shades have helped to provide and maintain a supply of good working used sewing machines and have managed the repair of machines when necessary.

-But, more importantly, the Shades work to encourage and reach the students of the classes, by working with the sewing teachers (all are pastor's wives) in sharing Christ and the Word with the students.
+But, more importantly, the Shades have worked to encourage and reach the students of the classes, by working with the sewing teachers (all are pastor's wives) in sharing Christ and the Word with the students.

 Lastly, the success of the sewing schools can be seen in students that have found work in factories, have started mending/sewing businesses in their homes and who have begun to do custom sewing as well as creating clothing to sell.
 That is the final proof that the classes are successful - that students do find work - and they do find the Lord!